digitalbazaar/bedrock/README.md

 tons of other [FEATURES][].
 If you don't need all the fancy features, Bedrock is modular, so you can use only the modules you want.

-# TODO: Move old Bedrock documentation below to the appropriate module

 ## Quickstart

 You can follow the following tutorial to setup and use Bedrock on a Linux or